dfinity/bitcoin-canister/INTERFACE_SPECIFICATION.md

 get_blockchain_info : () -> (blockchain_info) query;
 ```

-This endpoint returns information about the canister's best guess at the main chain tip, including:
+This endpoint returns information about the canister's current view of the Bitcoin blockchain, which includes the following:

 * `height`: The height of the main chain tip.
 * `block_hash`: The hash of the tip block as a `block_hash` (blob, 32 bytes).
 * `timestamp`: The Unix timestamp of the tip block.
 * `difficulty`: The difficulty of the tip block.
 * `utxos_length`: The total number of UTXOs up to the main chain tip.
-This includes both stable UTXOs and UTXOs from unstable blocks on the main chain.

 The main chain is defined as the longest chain of blocks with an "uncontested" tip — meaning there is no other block at
 the same height as the tip.